 Known as The City of the Dead, New Orleans is the most alive city I’ve ever been to.
-Whether it’s the beauty and history of the French Quarter, the rambunctious and sensory-overloading Bourbon Street, the mysterious swamps, or the mixture of (very) colorful locals and overly carefree tourists, NOLA pumps energy into the world.
+Whether it’s the beauty and history of the French Quarter, the rambunctious and sensory-overloading Bourbon Street, the mysterious swamps, or the mixture of very colorful locals and overly carefree tourists, NOLA simply pumps energy out into the world.
+The history is unique, and being such a huge fan of the supernatural, it’s my kind of place.
+NOLA fulfilled every expectation I had, apart from not seeing a real-life alligator in the wild. 👎🏼

-Our first stop was the Museum of Death, located in the FQ on Dauphine Street.
-We had to walk a bit from the parking lot, but seriously, the walk is well worth it considering the price, AND you don’t have to worry about some jerk clipping your car or some drunk messing with it.
-However, we had only walked a total of about 50 feet before being completely trapped in an otherworldly heavy rain storm.
-This is not an exaggeration; it rains in Louisiana every single day, at least once a day.
-It rained every day I was there, for at least an hour.
-We were trapped underneath an awning for a good 25 minutes before realizing we’d have to call an Uber or do SOMETHING, otherwise who knows how long we’d be stuck in this rain purgatory and we had sh!t to do that day.
+Our first stop was the Museum of Death, located on Dauphine Street.
+The parking lot sat right on the edge of the FQ, so we did have to walk a bit.
+However, we had only walked about 50 feet before being completely trapped in an insanely heavy rain storm.
+We were trapped underneath an awning for a good 25 minutes before realizing we’d have to call an Uber or do SOMETHING, otherwise who knows how long we’d be stuck in this rain purgatory.
+It seems to rain at least once a day in Louisiana, as it rained every day I was there, for at least an hour or so.

-Words of caution: apparently if you put the address to the Museum of Death into a GPS, it’ll take you about 60 feet ahead of the actual museum.
-Our Uber driver put it into his phone and we ended up in front of some café, but he insisted this was the address for the museum (he even showed us his phone).
-Due to the heavy rain and our complete ignorance of the FQ, we had no way of knowing the museum was behind us, a mere few feet away.
-We were very confused and wondering if they had recently closed it.
-We ended up having him drop us off under a nearby hotel and went inside to search for umbrellas.
-No dice, but we did find plastic rain parkas for $3 apiece (more words of advice: if there’s even a hint of rain, carry a small umbrella or plastic parka if you’re going to be out and about).
-The parkas weren’t perfect, but they worked well enough.
-After building up the courage to run through the 3 feet of water (not an exaggeration; the rain was coming down so fast and so hard, the drainage system couldn’t keep up), we started making our way back to my friend’s car for safety.
-By the time we arrived we were drenched from the bottom of our shorts down, but we survived.
+Important: if you put the address to the Museum of Death into a GPS, it’ll take you about 60 feet ahead of the actual museum.
+Our Uber driver put it into his phone and we ended up in front of a café, while he insisted this was the address for the museum, showing us his phone.
+Due to the heavy rain, we had no way of knowing the museum was directly behind us.
+We were very confused and wondering if it had recently closed.
+He ended up dropping us off under a nearby hotel, where we went inside to search for umbrellas, finding plastic rain parkas for $3 apiece.
+After building up the courage to run through about 3+ feet of water (the rain was coming down so fast and hard that the drainage system couldn’t keep up), we started making our way back to the car for safety.

+After about 15 minutes the sky became clear again and it was time for Take Two.
+Off we went to find the Museum of Death.
+While trapped in the car, I googled it; the most current reviews were from a week before, so it MUST exist.
+We headed back towards where it said it was located and sure enough, there it was, tucked a bit back.
 Located at 227 Dauphine St, New Orleans, LA 70112, it’s open 7 days a week from 10am to 7pm – and no pictures are allowed inside the museum.
 This is due to items and photographs that aren’t public or readily available online.
-We met the actual owner (who was working the front desk, of all places) and that’s what he explained to us.
-They monitor the museum very closely – through cameras and workers walking around – and if they catch you taking pictures, you will be immediately kicked out and probably banned.
+We met the actual owner (who was working the front desk) and that’s what he explained to us.
+They monitor the museum very closely – through cameras and workers walking around – and if they catch you taking pictures, you will be immediately kicked out and banned.

 Another place we ate at was Pat O’Brien’s, which is tucked away off Bourbon street into a little secret garden-like place where I half expected fairies to come out at any second.
 Located at 718 St Peter, New Orleans, LA 70116, it’s only open Thursday through Sunday, from 12pm to 7pm (Sunday & Monday) and 12pm to 11pm (Friday & Saturday).
 Once inside you forget that you are on the craziest street NOLA has to offer.
 The food is good, they give you a lot, and most importantly – it’s reasonably priced.
 On my last night here, I stayed at a hotel near the airport and instead of spending money on overpriced hotel food, I Ubered to the FQ specifically to eat here again.
 10/10, would recommend.